breadthe/sd-buddy/README.md

 ## Contributing

 At this time **Stable Diffusion Buddy** is **not** open to contribution.
 You may create issues but there's absolutely no guarantee I will tackle or even glance at them.

+If you feel strongly that you want to contribute, please focus on these areas:

+* Submit fixes for critical bugs you have encountered
+* Submit PRs that handle the [known issues](#known_issues) listed above
+* Improvements on the Tauri side (I'm still a noob, please teach me)

+New feature requests that are not on the [wishlist](#wishlist) will probably fall on deaf ears, unless it's something that I personally like, or has been explained really well in [Discussions](https://github.com/breadthe/sd-buddy/discussions).

+Here's an example of a very [thoughtful PR](https://github.com/breadthe/sd-buddy/pull/2) by [Swyx](https://github.com/sw-yx) that fixed actual issues.
+I added those myself manually since by that time the code had shifted.
+So use that as a model and all will be good.

 ## License